stepzen-dev/examples/with-apollo/getting-started/README.md

 Now the same steps are repeated for the `returns` subgraph.`

-Deploy the customers subgraph into your StepZen account:
+Deploy the `returns` subgraph into your StepZen account:

 ```
 cd returns
 stepzen start
 ```

-This results in a StepZen deployed GraphQL customers endpoint at:
+This results in a StepZen deployed GraphQL `returns` endpoint at:
 ```
 https://ACCOUNT.stepzen.net/subgraph/returns/__graphql
 ```